-Christmas has always been more about the anticipation than the actual day.
+For me, Christmas has always been more about the anticipation of it than the actual day.
 We spend so long looking forward to Christmas.
-There is always at the centre of all this longing for Christmas, a heavy dose of nostalgia.
+But there is always at the centre of all this longing for Christmas, a heavy dose of nostalgia.
 We want yesterday’s Christmases, not tomorrow’s.
-My Christmases past were mostly spent in that splendid city of Ilorin.
+And my Christmases past were mostly spent in that splendid city of Ilorin.

 In Ilorin, you could literally smell Christmas coming.
 At the end of October or the beginning of November, you could feel the air change as Harmattan beckoned.
-Cold dry air, overtaking warm and humid.
+Cold, dry air, overtaking warm and humid.
 Cracked lips instead of sweat filled brows.
 You knew then, that Christmas was coming.
+You could taste it in the dust-laden air.
 During the 80s and the early 90s, NTA Ilorin had just two Christmas cassettes.
 There was Jim Reeves’ ‘Twelve songs of Christmas’ (I am dreaming of a White Christmas was played many, many, many times), and for some weird, and as yet unexplained reason, only one side of Boney M’s 1981 Christmas album (Mary’s Boy Child & Feliz Navidad are the only two Christmas songs I can remember ever being played).

 We spent the run up to Christmas guessing which one of our primary school teachers would put on the red suit and don augmented belly that characterised the figure of Father Christmas [No believing in Santa for us!].
 When Mr. Alfa played Father Christmas his distinctive voice gave him away; and Mr Ikujini’s very particular walk soon unmasked him.